 Our equity-based incentive awards are designed to align our Company's interests with those of our employees and consultants, including our named executive officers.
 The Board or the Compensation Committee is responsible for approving equity grants.
-As of December 31, 2021, we have granted equity awards to our named executive officers in the form of stock options.
+As of December 31, 2022, we have granted equity awards to our named executive officers in the form of stock options.
 Vesting of the stock options is tied to continuous service with us and serves as an additional retention measure.
 Our executives generally are awarded an initial grant upon commencement of employment.
 Additional grants may occur periodically in order to incentivize and reward executives as the Compensation Committee and the Board determine appropriate.

-Prior to our IPO in April 2020, we granted all equity awards pursuant to the 2017 Stock Incentive Plan, as amended (the "2017 Plan").
+Prior to our initial public offering ("IPO") in April 2020, we granted all equity awards pursuant to the 2017 Stock Incentive Plan, as amended (the "2017 Plan").
 Following our IPO, we have granted all equity awards pursuant to the 2020 Equity Incentive Plan (the "2020 Plan").
 All stock options are granted with a per share exercise price equal to no less than the fair market value of a share of our common stock on the date of grant of each award.

-In January 2021, our Compensation Committee approved and granted option grants to each of our named executive officers in the amounts of 127,200 shares to Dr. Seehra, 49,150 shares to Mr. Regnante and 42,250 shares to Dr. Lachey, each of which have an exercise price of \$70.93 per share.
-The Compensation Committee determined the size of these option grants in its discretion, in the context of each named executive officer's total compensation, taking into account the market data provided by Radford in addition to the individual officer's responsibilities and performance and the recommendations of the Chief Executive Officer (except as to his own performance) with respect to appropriate grants and any particular individual circumstances.
-The options vest over a four-year period, with 25% of the shares subject to the option vesting on January 7, 2021, with the remainder vesting monthly in equal quarterly installments over the following 36 months, subject to the executive's continuous service with us as of each such vesting date.
+In January 2022, our Compensation Committee approved and granted option grants to Dr. Seehra and Dr. Cooper, in the amounts of 165,000 shares to Dr. Seehra and 50,000 shares to Dr. Cooper, each with an exercise price of \$46.30 per share.
+The Compensation Committee determined the size of these option grants in its discretion, in the context of each of Dr. Seehra's and Dr. Cooper's total compensation, taking into account the market data provided by Radford in addition to the individual officer's responsibilities and performance and the recommendations of the Chief Executive Officer (except as to his own performance) with respect to appropriate grants and any particular individual circumstances.
+The options vest over a four-year period, with 25% of the shares subject to the option vesting on January 19, 2023, with the remainder vesting monthly in equal quarterly installments over the following 36 months, subject to the executive's continuous service with us as of each such vesting date.
 The options are eligible to accelerate under certain circumstances in accordance with the named executive officer's employment agreement.
 See "- Potential Payments upon Termination or Change of Control" below for a description of vesting acceleration applicable to stock options held by our named executive officers.